Shaybanids

 They were the patrilineal descendants of Shiban, the fifth son of Jochi and grandson of Genghis Khan.
 Until the mid-14th century, they acknowledged the authority of the descendants of Shiban's brothers Batu Khan and Orda Khan, such as Öz Beg Khan.
-The Shaybanids originally led the Gray Horde southeast of the Urals (also known as the Uzbegs, after the Uzbeks), and converted to Islam in 1282.
+The Shaybanids originally led the Grey Horde southeast of the Urals (also known as the Uzbegs, after the Uzbeks), and converted to Islam in 1282.
 At its height, the Khanate included parts of modern-day Afghanistan and other parts of Central Asia.

 As the lineages of Batu and Orda died out in the course of the great civil wars of the 14th century, the Shaybanids under Abu'l-Khayr Khan declared themselves the only legitimate successors to Jochi and put forward claims to the whole of his enormous ulus, which included parts of Siberia and Kazakhstan.
 Their rivals were the Tukay-Timurid dynasty, which claimed descent from Jochi's thirteenth son by a concubine.
 Several decades of strife left the Tuqay-Timurids in control of the Great Horde and its successor states in Europe, namely the Khanates of Kazan, Astrakhan, and Crimea.